 Fermenting foods can help those with food sensitivities.
 For example, people with lactose intolerance are more likely to be able to tolerate fermented dairy products.
 The longer the dairy is fermented, the less lactose it has, so well-fermented yogurt and kefir are a delicious source of calcium.

 Grains also benefit from fermentation.
 A lot of people feel bloated and full after eating bread, pasta and other grain-heavy foods.
 Pre-fermenting grains breaks down a lot of the complex carbs and starches making them easier to digest.
-If grains leave you feeling heavy, try prefermenting with sourdough or buttermilk.
+So, if grains leave you feeling heavy, try prefermenting with sourdough or buttermilk.

 4. Slow Satisfaction

-Our lives are so full of text, emails, work, fun and chores.
+Our lives are full of text, emails, work, fun and chores.
 We are living in a time of Everythingism, which leaves us with very little time for actual relaxation.

 Trust me.
 Opening your first jar of homemade sauerkraut is so much more satisfying then simply dashing off to the store to buy some.